Raw cannabis juicing: a guide to the green elixir of life

 - Chronic fatigue

 Upon the first glass of CannaJuice, all consumers report a “strong increase in energy levels, feeling invigorated almost immediately” (7).
-This is due to Edestin, the highly digestable protein solely found in Cannabis, which delivers essential amino acids as well as the ideal ratio of 3-5 Omega 6:3.
+This is due to Edestin, the highly digestible protein solely found in Cannabis, which aids the immune system and repairing the backbone of the DNA.
 (25)

 - Diabetes and weight